G. Simon. 2014. “If You Can’t Stand the Heat, Get

 R. Bailis, J. Baumgarner, J. Hyman, A. Laurent.
-In Press “Current Debates and Future Research Needs in the Clean
+2014.
+“Current Debates and Future Research Needs in the Clean

 Cookstoves Sector” Energy for Sustainable Development